Things to do in Caserta

 Throne Room

-Completed in 1845, the Throne Room is 40m long, with the walls lined by 28 fluted twin Corinthian columns.
-The ceiling has a massive fresco of The Laying of the First Stone of the Royal Palace of Caserta, made by Gennaro Maldarelli in 1844.
-The Throne Room (Sala del Trono), along with the Astrea Room (Sala di Astrea) and the Mars Room (Sala di Marte) were used as reception rooms for important people.
+Completed in 1845, the Throne Room is an impressive 40 meters in length, with walls lined by 28 fluted twin Corinthian columns.
+The ceiling showcases a magnificent fresco, The Laying of the First Stone of the Royal Palace of Caserta, painted by Gennaro Maldarelli in 1844.
+This grand room, along with the adjacent Astrea Room and Mars Room, served as reception spaces for dignitaries and important guests.

 Timings